DuyDoan190203/DuyDoan190203/README.md

 ## 🧠 How I Think
 I believe in data that earns its place in the pipeline—just because you *can* move bytes doesn’t mean you *should*.
-My best work connects business value to technical detail, and I sweat the small stuff (validation, data quality, monitoring) so you don’t get 2AM Slack pings.

 ## 🏷️ Reach Out
 - 📬 duydoanHel@gmail.com